rig9919/wdtvscraper/README.md

                         lead to mismatches.
   -T, --thumbnails      Set to include remote thumbnail urls in xml.
 This may
                         slow thumbnail loading.

+tv scraping options:
+  -g, --choose-cover    Choose which cover to use.

 informational arguments:
   -V, --version         show program's version number and exit